lahmatiy/component-inspector/README.md

 ![Example for React](http://s63.imgup.net/ci-introcbc0.gif)

 General purpose of tool is showing components boundaries and its DOM fragment with some details.
 It could be extended by features like [source fragment locating](#locating-components-source) and [opening file in editor](#opening-file-in-editor).
+See [Additional features](#additional-features) section for details.

 It's still a **proof of concept**.
 Generally it's an adoptation of [basis.js](https://github.com/basisjs/basisjs) tool for other component frameworks and libraries.
 Here is ready to use builds for [React](#react) and [Backbone](#backbone).
 But you also could [use inspector with custom API](#api-free-build) for your own component solution.